5 Genius Ways To Show That Santa Has Been In The Night

 Santa Claus is the ultimate secretive spreader of festive cheer.
 He travels the whole planet in a single night, delivering presents to 1.6 billion children, that’s just over 5,500 house visits per second!

 The question we’ve asked is how to know whether this jolly traveller has visited your house.
 We’ve got 9 answers which will either turn you into a modern day Sherlock Homes, or help you catch evidence of the man in red.

-He’s travelled a long way and deserves a break; don’t worry about making him late for the rest of his shift as he probably budgets his time to allow for a quick bite.
+He’s travelled a long way and deserves a break; don’t worry about making him late for the rest of his shift.
+He probably budgets his time to allow for a quick bite.
 Also, make sure your parents don’t eat it first – choose a snack they don’t like!

 Tradition Alert: Leaving food for Santa probably dates back to the origins of the Christmas tree in Germany.
 People would decorate a tree with apples, cookies and treats; these decorations would evolve into our modern day baubles and tinsel.
 When Santa would visit he would eat some of the treats off the tree, hence we now leave him food on a plate.

 Take a picture of the living room before going to bed, compare it the next day to see if anything has been disturbed.
-Look for tree decorations that might have been moved around, presents being reorganised and of course for new presents appearing.
+Look for shifted tree decorations, reorganised presents of course any new presents.

 While you are taking pictures of the living room on Christmas Eve, it’s worth logging into the official NORAD Tracks Santa website to see where the big guy is.